awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-maintenance.md

 Each maintenance window has a schedule, a maximum duration, a set of registered targets \(the instances or other AWS resources that are acted upon\), and a set of registered tasks\.
 You can add tags to your maintenance windows when you create or update them\. \(Tags are keys that help identify and sort your resources within your organization\.\) You can also specify dates that a maintenance window should not run before or after, and you can specify the international time zone on which to base the maintenance window schedule\.

-For an explanation of how the various schedule\-related options for maintenance windows relate to one another, see [Reference: Maintenance window scheduling and active period options](maintenance-windows-schedule-options.md)\.
+For an explanation of how the various schedule\-related options for maintenance windows relate to one another, see [Maintenance window scheduling and active period options](maintenance-windows-schedule-options.md)\.

 For more information about working with the `--schedule` option, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.